talent-maritinyu/alx-system_engineering-devops/README.md

+#!/bin/bash
-The repository contains solutions to the 0x0-shell_basics
+The repository contains solutions to the 0x0-shell basics